 Dickinson is a medium-sized city located in the state of North Dakota.
 With a population of 23,133 people and five constituent neighborhoods, Dickinson is the seventh largest community in North Dakota.

-Unlike some cities, Dickinson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dickinson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dickinson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dickinson who work in office and administrative support (16.31%), sales jobs (9.40%), and management occupations (7.54%).
+There are especially a lot of people living in Dickinson who work in management occupations (9.50%), sales jobs (9.19%), and office and administrative support (8.66%).

-The per capita income in Dickinson in 2010 was $32,485, which is wealthy relative to North Dakota and the nation.
-This equates to an annual income of $129,940 for a family of four.
+The per capita income in Dickinson in 2018 was $37,091, which is upper middle income relative to North Dakota and the nation.
+This equates to an annual income of $148,364 for a family of four.
 However, Dickinson contains both very wealthy and poor people as well.

+Dickinson is a somewhat ethnically-diverse city.
 The people who call Dickinson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dickinson residents report their race to be White, followed by Asian.
-Important ancestries of people in Dickinson include Norwegian, Irish, English, and Russian.
+The greatest number of Dickinson residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dickinson include German, Norwegian, Irish, English, and Russian.

 The most common language spoken in Dickinson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.